 I knew I would keep salads on board so I could get my veggies in, but all of this new information in such a short period of time was overwhelming.
 It took all the strength I had inside along with the powers of the universe and God himself to help me get a grip (I can get kind of anxious when I’m overwhelmed) and figure everything out so that I didn’t start to go down the forbidden vegan path of “unhealthy veganism”.
 In the beginning, this journey was only about health for me, so I thought to myself that I’d be damned if I let the former unhealthy me continue to be just as unhealthy but in vegan form— and although that sounds like an oxymoron, it’s not.
 It is possible to be an unhealthy vegan.

 Now, I’ve slowly started to find my balance.
 I don’t buy as much food as I used to several months ago, because I’m learning to use and produce at a more sustainable and realistic level.
 No need to have an overstock of food if I’m not cooking for a lot of people— after all, I’m not stocking up for the apocalypse.
-So with these new revelations, I do have several staple foods that I keep in the fridge (or cabinet!) and on hand, no matter what.
+So with these new revelations, I do have several staple foods that I keep in the kitchen to have on hand, no matter what.
 That means that if you were to come over at any given moment, it is highly unlikely that you would not see most or all of these foods.
 Here’s my go-to list of vegan goodies:

 Tofu is a classic vegan food.
 I always have at least one to two packs of it in the fridge.
 It’s versatile, cheap and can be used with any meal — salads, as a standalone protein in a main meal, tofu scramble, and of course, as the base for so many vegan “remakes” like egg salad and certain cheeses such as vegan ricotta.
 It’s also a flavor sponge.
 Tofu has often gotten a bad rap because people say it has “no flavor”.
 I was one of those people.
 There are also gripes with the texture.
 But what folks don’t realize is that tofu comes in a variety of textures, from silken to extra firm.
 And as for flavor, the soybean based protein takes on the flavor of whatever you want it to, savory or sweet!
 When it comes to tofu, with the right seasoning and cooking techniques, you end up with a completely different food than what you started out with.
 There’s also the health benefits.
 Tofu is one of the greatest comebacks within the vegan community when people ask the infamous question: “where do vegans get their protein from?”
 Not only is it low in calories, coming in at about 100 calories for 1/4 of an average size block of tofu, but there are about 10 grams of protein for every 1/2 cup serving.
 Not too shabby.
 That means a whole block of tofu would come in at around 400 calories and between 30-40 grams of protein.
 That’s AMAZING.
 Just make sure to get organic tofu to avoid any GMO clash; it’s usually the same price or very close in price to non-organic tofu.